History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 Several years ago I bought a pair.
 But when a friend and I measured the efficiency we were surprised because the impedance did not measure 16 or 8 Ohms but showed a value far above 20 Ohms.
 Understandably efficiency was very low: 81 dB.

-In order to improve the efficiency of the loudspeaker a new transformer should be made.
-But since that is quite an expensive affair another friend suggested that he would see if the primary coil could be used partially in order to have a value of 8 Ohms.
 Finally he came up with a value of 4 Ohms and an efficiency of about 91 dB which would make the speaker suitable for working together with modern high efficiency units.
-(At the time I am using 8" woofers, 2 per enclosures which have an impedance of 4 Ohms.)
+(At the time I was using 8" woofers, 2 per enclosures which have an impedance of 4 Ohms.)

 HORN